UK Mortgage Affordability Calculator 2026

 What are UK mortgage rates in 2026?

-As of April 2026, average UK fixed mortgage rates are: 2-year fixed: 4.5–5.2%, 5-year fixed: 4.2–4.9%, 10-year fixed: 4.0–4.6%, and tracker/variable: 4.8–5.5% (linked to Bank Rate).
-The best rates are available at 60% LTV or lower with excellent credit.
-Rates have come down from the 2023 peak of 6–7% but remain above the ultra-low levels of 2021 (1.5–2.5%).
-Most buyers opt for 5-year fixed deals for stability and competitive rates.
+In 2026, average UK fixed rates are roughly: 2-year fixed 4.5–5.2%, 5-year fixed 4.2–4.9%, 10-year fixed 4.0–4.6%, and tracker/variable 4.6–5.4% (linked to Bank Rate).
+The best rates are at 60% LTV or lower with excellent credit.
+Rates are well below the 2023 peak of 6–7% but above the 2021 lows of 1.5–2.5%.
+Most buyers choose 5-year fixed deals for stability and competitive pricing.

 Sources & Methodology